Written by Editorial Team

-Whenever you have coffee outside at any outlet, do not forget the content of caffeine is extremely high in espressos, lattes and cappuccino, hence by merely having one cup could possibly reach your daily limit.
-Not all herbal teas are caffeine free; they contain other herbs and condiments that may be harmful in pregnancy therefore it is better to consult your doctor before you try something new.
+Whenever you have coffee outside at any outlet, do not forget the content of caffeine is extremely high in espressos, lattes, and cappuccinos, hence merely having one cup could possibly reach your daily limit.
+Not all herbal teas are caffeine-free; they contain other herbs and condiments that may be harmful during pregnancy, therefore it is better to consult your doctor before you try something new.

 It would be rather safe to avoid caffeine as much as possible.
-Milk, water and fresh fruit juices are beneficial substitutes.
-The healthiest choice you could make for you and your baby is by consuming less caffeine!
+Milk, water, and fresh fruit juices are beneficial substitutes.
+The healthiest choice you could make for yourself and your baby is by consuming less caffeine!

 Caffeine is thought to cause blood arteries in the uterus and placenta to tighten, reducing blood flow to the fetus and inhibiting fetal development, according to the study.